rileysparsons/rileyparsons.com/README.md

 # rileyparsons.com

-*Follow this [link](http://rileyparsons.com/) to see the site.
+*Here is the [link](http://rileyparsons.com/) (sorry about the wait, currently hosted on a free Heroku Dyno)*

 ## Technical Specifications

 Built with Ruby on Rails.
 Frontend uses Sass and a touch of Javascript.
+Hosted on Heroku, version control with Git.

 ## Future Plans